demonccc/chef-repo/cookbooks/heartbeat3/README.md

 Simply add recipe[heartbeat] to the run list of the servers that will integrate the heartbeat cluster.
 You can edit the file file/default/authkeys in order to add more security to your heartbeat cluster.

+If you will install the services that will be managed by heartbeat with some recipes, you should add the recipe[heartbeat::services] to the node run list.
+This recipe sanitizes the services in order to they can't started or stopped by the service resource.

 This cookbook doesn't have templates, all configuration files are generated dinamically depending of the keys and their values of the attributes hashes.